sgregory8/sgregory8.github.io/_posts/2020-07-31-Writing-POJO-to-CSV.md

 }
 ```

 This abstract class essentially takes all fields from anything subclassing it and lets the subclass implement it's own way to write lines.
 The benefit of this is much cleaner code (though perhaps not as versatile).
-As an example i've made a basic pojo...
+As an example I've made a basic pojo...

 ```java
 public class Book extends CSVWritable {